Safe C Code¶

 Stainless can generate from Scala code an equivalent and safe C99 code.
 Using the verification, repair and synthesis features of Stainless this conversion can be made safely.
 Additionally, the produced code can be compiled with any standard-compliant C99 compiler to target the desired hardware architecture without extra dependencies.
-The motivation, detailed supported features, design decisions and performance benchmarks can be found in Extending Safe C Support In Leon.
+The initial description of GenC, which has evolved since then, can be found in Extending Safe C Support In Leon.
 Furthermore, this Master Thesis Report explains how to achieve compliance under the MISRA C guidelines.

 To convert a Scala program, please use the --genc